New donation link coming soon!

 The appeal has raised over £193,000.
 A truly remarkable achievement!
-A new donation platform is now available.
-Wonderful.org
+A new donation platform is shortly available.

 The locomotive purchase has been entirely funded by public donation and to enable its restoration we need more Covenantors to make a regular monthly commitment to enable sufficient funds for its ongoing restoration.

 I am sure this has been used by other appeals, but, an 8F for less than the price of a pint per week is remarkable!
 We can do it if we all work together.

 SO – get the form, sign up, get the benefits and make it happen.

 - A concerted approach to corporate sponsors where they might donate or sponsor the restoration of a particular part of the loco / tender.